agility/agilitycms-nextjs-starter/README.md

 [New to Agility CMS?
 Sign up for a FREE account](https://agilitycms.com/free)

+## 📢 UPDATED FOR NEXT.JS 13 📢
+- We have updated this starter for Next.js 13.
+It is using a pre-release version of the [@agility/nextjs](https://www.npmjs.com/package/@agility/nextjs/v/13.0.0-rc2) npm package specialized for the new version.

 ### One Step Create and Deploy to Vercel

 Click below to create this project in Agility CMS and deploy it automatically to Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/agility/agilitycms-nextjs-starter&project-name=agilitycms-nextjs-starter&repository-name=agilitycms-nextjs-starter&developer-id=oac_Dnqk9CoC6rZ18k9nVR9KresV&integration-ids=oac_Dnqk9CoC6rZ18k9nVR9KresV&production-deploy-hook=cms-deploy-hook&demo-title=Website%20Blog%20with%20Agility%20CMS%20and%20Next.js&demo-description=Next.js%20is%20the%20most%20flexible%20and%20powerful%20framework%20for%20building%20websites%20on%20the%20Jamstack%2C%20and%20we%27ve%20unlocked%20that%20power%20with%20Agility%20CMS%20in%20this%20starter%20template.%0A%0AThis%20project%20is%20an%20example%20blog%2C%20but%20that%27s%20just%20the%20beginning.%20The%20code%20itself%20takes%20advantage%20of%20powerful%20tools%20such%20Tailwind%20CSS%2C%20a%20simple%20and%20lightweight%20utility-first%20CSS%20framework%2C%20and%20next%2Fimage%20for%20automatic%20image%20optimization.&demo-url=https%3A%2F%2Fagilitycms-nextjs-starter-blog.vercel.app%2F&demo-image=https%3A%2F%2Fstatic.agilitycms.com%2FAttachments%2FNewItems%2Fnext-js-starter-screenshot.jpg%3Fw%3D600%26q%3D60&external-id=%7B%22githubRepo%22%3A%22github.com%2Fagility%2Fagilitycms-nextjs-starter%22%7D)

 ## About This Starter

-- Uses our [`@agility/next`](https://github.com/agility/agility-next) package to make getting started with Agility CMS and Next.js easy
+- Uses our [`@agility/nextjs`](https://www.npmjs.com/package/@agility/nextjs) package to make getting started with Agility CMS and Next.js easy
+- Support for Next.js 13 and React 18
 - Connected to a sample Agility CMS Instance for sample content & pages
 - Uses the `getStaticProps` function from Next.js to allow for full SSG (Static Site Generation)
-- Supports [`next/image`](https://nextjs.org/docs/api-reference/next/image) for image optimization
+- Supports [`next/image`](https://nextjs.org/docs/api-reference/next/image) for image optimization using the `<AgilityImage />` component or the next.js `<Image />` component.
 - Supports full [Page Management](https://help.agilitycms.com/hc/en-us/articles/360055805831)
 - Supports Preview Mode
+- Supports the `@next/font` package
-- Uses `revalidate` tag with Vercel to enable [ISR (Incremental Static Regeneration)](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration) builds
+- Uses the `revalidate` and `fallback` properties to enable [ISR (Incremental Static Regeneration)](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration) builds
 - Provides a functional structure that dynamically routes each page based on the request, loads a Page Templates dynamically, and also dynamically loads and renders appropriate Agility CMS Page Modules (as React components)
+- Supports component level data fetching.

 ### Tailwind CSS